Ourpower

 How much electricity does a pool pump use?

-A typical pool pump rated at 1100W running for 6 hours per day uses about 6.6 kWh daily, costing approximately R9.83 per day or R295.02 per month at R1.49/kWh.
-You can reduce this cost by running the pump during off-peak hours, reducing run time in winter (4 hours may suffice), and considering a variable-speed pump which can cut energy use by up to 70%.
+A typical pool pump rated at 1100W running for 6 hours per day uses about 6.6 kWh daily, costing approximately R16.43 per day or R493.02 per month at R2.49/kWh.
+You can reduce this cost by running the pump fewer hours in winter and considering a variable-speed pump.

 How can I reduce my electricity bill?